xJasonShane/Torrent2store/README_en.md

 电影|Movie|Chinese movies and other content.
 影剧|TV| Content from all countries around the world.

+Note: If a Japanese TV series has movie resources, it will be classified as a movie.
+If a Chinese TV series has movie resources, it will also be classified as a movie.

 # Naming rules.
 - Folder name: English Classification|Chinese Classification
 - Anime|番剧: